Cocopah: Cocopah in the Mexican Revolution

 During the Mexican Revolution, the Magonistas gained the support of the Cocopah, under the influence of Camilo Jiménez, who was the tribal leader of the Cocopah in the Mexicali Valley.
 The Cocopah were sympathetic of the Magonist struggle against imperialism from both Mexico and the U.S., and the privatized ownership of their land.
 The Cocopah were joined by the Paipai, Kiliwa, and Kumeyaay, and prepared to fight alongside the Magonistas, as Jiménez smuggled US arms to Mexico with the support of the Industrial Workers of the World (IWW).

 On January 29, the Magonistas and the Cocopah captured Mexicali and provided further logistical support throughout their lands.
 Jiménez carried out a campaign with the Cocopah, Paipai, and Kiliwa armies from El Rosario to Ensenada, raiding small towns and looting Chinese-Mexican businesses.

 The Cocopah were eventually defeated by the Mexican forces in the following months and were forced off of their land by the Colorado River Land Company.

 Modern era

 In 1964, the Cocopah Tribe of Arizona, on the U.S. side of the border, ratified its first constitution and formed a five-person Tribal Council in the Cocopah Indian Reservation.
 In the late 1970s and 1980s, the tribe acquired additional land, constructed homes, installed utilities, developed infrastructure, and initiated economic development.

 Cocopah Tribe of Arizona

+Map of the Cocopah Tribe and neighboring tribes.

 Cocopah peoples in the United States are enrolled in the Cocopah Tribe of Arizona.
 As of the 2000 United States Census, the Cocopah Tribe of Arizona numbered 891 people.
 There is a casino, speedway, resort, family entertainment center and bingo hall on the reservation as well as a Museum and Cultural Center.
 Another Yuman group, the Quechan, lives in the adjacent Fort Yuma Indian Reservation.
 On important occasions, Cocopah people wear their customary ribbon shirts and ribbon dresses.